the-events-calendar/event-tickets/readme.txt

 * Fix - Restore possibility to move Tickets and Attendees to Single Events that are part of a Series.
 [ET-1862]
 * Fix - Ticket property invalidation to ensure capacity, inventory and availability are correctly invalidated.
 [ET-xxx]
-* Fix - Fix order status sometime showing incorrectly for sites in languages other than English.
+* Fix - Fix order status sometimes showing incorrectly for sites in languages other than English.
 [ET-1875]

 = [5.6.5] 2023-09-13 =